zed-industries/zed/docs/src/getting-started.md

 This script supports `x86_64` and `AArch64`, as well as common Linux distributions: Ubuntu, Arch, Debian, RedHat, CentOS, Fedora, and more.

-If this script is insufficient for your use case or you run into problems running Zed, please see our [linux-specific documentation](./linux.md)
+If this script is insufficient for your use case or you run into problems running Zed, please see our [Linux-specific documentation](./linux.md).

 ## Configure Zed